Nations Financial Group Inc. IA ADV Has $264,000 Stake in Marvell Technology, Inc. (NASDAQ:MRVL)

 Insider Buying and Selling at Marvell Technology

-In other Marvell Technology news, EVP Dan Christman sold 6,778 shares of the company’s stock in a transaction that occurred on Thursday, February 9th.
-The stock was sold at an average price of $46.05, for a total value of $312,126.90.
-Following the sale, the executive vice president now owns 85,425 shares in the company, valued at $3,933,821.25.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other news, EVP Dan Christman sold 6,778 shares of the stock in a transaction that occurred on Thursday, February 9th.
+The stock was sold at an average price of $46.05, for a total transaction of $312,126.90.
+Following the transaction, the executive vice president now owns 85,425 shares in the company, valued at $3,933,821.25.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
 Corporate insiders own 0.45% of the company’s stock.

 About Marvell Technology